-While convenience is often the number one reason for living on campus, you’ll find that University Housing offers students much more than just a place to study and sleep.
+While convenience is often the number one reason students choose to live on campus, University Housing offers students much more than just a place to study and sleep.
 Georgia State provides students with a variety of living options.

 If you are still wondering why being part of the residential community will enhance your experience at Georgia State University, here are just a few reasons why University Housing staff and 4100 residents would ask, “Why live anywhere else?”